Raindance Film Festival 2020

 It’s really cool.
 I mean, awards can be a bit silly in some ways of course.
 But basically, it’s lovely to have the affirmation and recognition for your hard work.
 It gives industry folk a nod too, that you’re worth your salt.

-Congratulations on Mine having its European Premiere at this year's Raindance Film Festival, how does it feel to be part of such an amazing lineup of short films?
+Congratulations on having Mine selected for this year's Raindance Film Festival, how does it feel to be part of such an amazing lineup of short films?

 Very cool.
 I’ve always wanted a film in Raindance, so this really is a dream come true.